Accessible Yoga Begins with Language with Elliot (Kesse), Chantel and Katie

 As yoga teachers, we’d all like to reach as many people as possible with our practice and share yoga with them.
 However, what we may not realize is that we may be inadvertently be excluding or even offending people – through something as simple (but powerful) as our language.

-I met Chantel Ehler, Katie Juelson and Kesse Hodge at the Accessible Yoga Conference in Toronto last summer.
+I met Chantel Ehler, Katie Juelson and Elliot Kesse at the Accessible Yoga Conference in Toronto last summer.
 I immediately knew they would be the best people to have a discussion about accessible yoga language, and delve into some uncomfortable areas surrounding the topic.

 Language can be a very powerful tool for empowering people, but it can also instill fear, be hurtful, or downright offensive.
 My three guests share insights about the kind of language it takes to create safe spaces for people to be vulnerable.
 We touch on topics like using gendered pronouns, inclusive rather than exclusive language, and how to ask people about what they’re going through and build relationships with them.

 We’re all going to make mistakes along the way.
-Even I had some fear around doing this episode, and sharing some of my vulnerable experiences.
+I had some fear around doing this episode, and sharing some of my vulnerable experiences.
 The key is to remember that every interaction is an opportunity to learn and grow.

 If you’ve ever struggled with presenting yoga with accessible language, or worried about offending someone because of something you’ve said, this episode is going to be such an eye-opener.